nyberry/nyberrysite/blog/chips.md

 They say that today’s papers will wrap tomorrow’s chips, but that hasn't actually been true since about 1981, when they realised the dyes in the ink were poisonous.

-Chips or not, an article in the Financial Times caught my attention because it appeared to suggest that family doctors may no longer be needed (“It’s time to stand back and ask what GPs are for”, November 12th 2021).
+Chips or not, an article in _the Financial Times on Sunday_ caught my attention because it appeared to suggest that family doctors may no longer be needed (“It’s time to stand back and ask what GPs are for”, November 12th 2021).

 On one hand, this is truly excellent news.
-It means that tomorrow, rather than face the many demands which usually accompany each Monday morning, we can all go fishing.
+It means that tomorrow, rather than face the many demands which usually accompany each Monday morning, I can go fishing.

 On the other hand – what on earth are they talking about?